9fizikyusuferen/fizikyusuf/README.md

 Recipe:
-First 500gr ground meat put in the large pot.Second add grated onion and other ingredients in the pot.Then knead them to 10 minute.After then shape kneaded ingredients like walnut .Finaly cook them oven to 180 degrees for 45-50 minutes.
+First 500gr ground meat put in the large pot.Second add grated onion and other ingredients in the pot.Then knead them for 10 minutes.After then shape kneaded ingredients like walnut .Finaly cook them oven to 180 degrees for 45-50 minutes.
-Your meatballs are ready.
+Your meatballs are ready.Tipp:Serve with tomato souce. https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcRWyZzrwReHUQttYo2IQHDh2-MLHWl0_jUxxPK-YPRwot8YsafJ&usqp=CAU
- https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcRWyZzrwReHUQttYo2IQHDh2-MLHWl0_jUxxPK-YPRwot8YsafJ&usqp=CAU

 İkici hafta ödevi vücut kitle endeksi: